zserge/lorca/README.md

 <img align="left" src="https://raw.githubusercontent.com/zserge/lorca/master/lorca.png" alt="Lorca" width="128px" height="128px" />
 <br/>
 <p>
 	A very small library to build modern HTML5 desktop apps in Go.
-It uses Chrome as a UI layer.
-It allows calling Go code from the UI and manipulating UI from Go.
-Internally it implements Chrome Debug Protocol, so theoretically can also use other browsers that support it.
+It uses Chrome browser as a UI layer.
+Unlike Electron it doesn't bundle Chrome into the app package, but rather reuses the one that is already installed.
+Lorca establishes a connection to the browser window and allows calling Go code from the UI and manipulating UI from Go in a seamless manner.
 </p>
 <br/>
 </div>

+## Features

+* Pure Go library (no cgo) with a very simple API
+* Small application size (normally 5-10MB)
+* Best from the two worlds - the whole power of HTML/CSS to make your UI look good, combined with Go performance and ease of development
+* Expose Go functions/methods and call them from JavaScript
+* Call arbitrary JavaScript code from Go
+* Asynchronous flow between UI and main app for both languages (async/await and Goroutines)
+* Supports loading web UI from the local web server or via data URL
+* Supports embedding all assets into a single binary
+* Supports testing your app with the UI in the headless mode
+* Supports multiple app windows
+* Supports packaging and branding (e.g. custom app icons).
+Packaging for all three OS can be done on a single machine using GOOS and GOARCH variables.

+Also, limitations by design:

+* Requires Chrome/Chromium >= 70 to be installed.
+* No control over the Chrome window yet (e.g. you can't remove border, make it transparent, control position or size).
+* No window menu (tray menus and native OS dialogs are still possible via 3rd-party libraries)

+If you want to have more control of the browser window - consider using [webview](https://github.com/zserge/webview) library with a similar API, so migration would be smooth.

 ## Example